marek-chadim/marek-chadim/README.md

 # Hi, and thanks for visiting my profile! 👋
- - I am an MSc Economics student interested in econometrics and microeconomics.
+ - I am an MSc Economics student passionate about econometrics and microeconomics.